-LeadingAge Minnesota's Memory Care Committee began working in 2002 to identify voluntary standards that superior dementia care programs should address.
+Aging Services of Minnesota's Memory Care Committee began working in 2002 to identify voluntary standards that superior dementia care programs should address.
 This committee was composed of dementia care experts working in a variety of housing-with-services settings in Minnesota.
 In addition to the careful drafting of the Guiding Principles for Dementia Care, the committee members worked to develop a list of examples and useful resources that would be helpful to dementia care providers.
-After the Principles were developed, they were reviewed by many other providers and several committees before the LeadingAge Minnesota Board approved in March 2004 a process for all types of dementia care providers to voluntarily adopt these Principles.
+After the Principles were developed, they were reviewed by many other providers and several committees before the Aging Services of Minnesota Board approved in March 2004 a process for all types of dementia care providers to voluntarily adopt these Principles.